-Welcome to Minneapolis – it’s no secret that this compact city lies North of just about everything.
-With four diverse seasons, it’s important to know how to dress for peak comfort while embracing your most trendy inner-self.
-Spring has rain, summer stays warm, autumn changes colors and winter is well, here.
+Welcome to Minneapolis!
+It’s no secret that this vibrant city lies North of, well, just about everything.
+With four diverse seasons, it’s important to know how to dress for peak comfort (and safety) while embracing your personal style.

 1. Three words: Cover Your Bum (CYB)!

 To stay truly comfortable, look for a winter jacket that falls closer to your knees than your hips.
-Whether you’re waiting outside for the bus or your car to heat up, or just spending a few minutes walking to and fro outside, we can guarantee that you will never regret shelling out some money for the right winter coat.
+Whether you’re standing at a bus stop, waiting for your car to heat up, or just spending a few minutes walking from Point A to Point B, we can guarantee that you will never regret shelling out some money for the right winter coat.
 There is nothing better than a warm and bulky coat from a trusted brand that keeps your bum safe from the northern winds.
-The right jacket isn’t just a smart purchase, it’s an investment.
-Leave the fitted pea coats for fall and spring and snuggle into your lovely new coat (probably with a faux-fur rimmed hood).
+The right coat isn’t just a smart purchase, it’s an investment you won't regret!
+Leave the fitted jackets for slightly warmer weather and snuggle into your lovely new coat (probably with a faux-fur rimmed hood).
 Pair it with the right scarf and you are now ready to make the sidewalk your catwalk.

-These fleece-lined bad boys will keep you warm and fuzzy all day long!
+Those fleece-lined bad boys will keep you warm and fuzzy all day long!
 The casual appearance goes with any outfit just as normal leggings do, with the added bonus of an extra cozy inside layer.
-Throw on some wool socks and some boots with traction and you’ve added some serious cozy to your winter wardrobe!
+Throw on some fuzzy socks and some boots with traction and you’ve added some serious cozy to your winter wardrobe!
 If the leggings suggestion is out of your comfort zone, then do what needs to be done and grab some long underwear.
 For time spent outside, throwing on long johns under a pair of casual pants can make all the difference.
 Plus, no one will know you’re wearing them!
 Win-win.

 3. Just wear a pair of boots … seriously

 Yeah, people might hate the idea of bulky winter boots, but at what cost?
-Cold toes are the absolute WORST, so why not just take care of those little guys?
-Plus, the combo of snow and salt on ice can and will ruin your favorite pair of shoes.
+Cold toes are seriously uncomfortable, so why not just take care of those little guys?
+Plus, the combo of snow and salt on ice can (and will) ruin your favorite pair of shoes.
 Save the cute kicks for higher temps and slide your feet into a nice pair of faux-fur lined boots.
 Pair them with the right wool socks and you’re bound to be a happy camper.
-Why step through snow with caution when you can bound through it with joy?
+Why tiptoe through snow with caution when you can bound through it with joy?

 4. Keep those ears cozy

 Remember that old myth about a majority of our body heat being released through our head?
-Maybe it’s true and maybe it’s false, but at the end of the day, you’ve just got to give your ears some love.
-Find a puffy set of ear muffs to match your personality or a splendid knit hat - with or without a pom-pom on top.
+Maybe it’s true and maybe it’s false (Google knows all), but at the end of the day you’ve just got to give your ears some love.
+Find a puffy set of ear muffs to match your personality or a splendid knit hat—with or without a pom-pom on top.
 Your ears will thank you.

 5. Embrace your inner Minnesotan and throw on a flannel

-I could tell you that wearing flannels here is a just an over exaggeration, but alas, that would be a lie.
-Pair an over-sized flannel with those fleece leggings or pair of jeans and your winter boots and BAM, you’ve got a good-looking and comfy outfit.
+We could tell you that wearing flannels here is a just a stereotype, but alas, that would be a lie.
+Pair an oversized flannel with those fleece leggings or pair of jeans, add your winter boots, layer on a coat, and BAM, you’ve got the classic Midwestern winter outfit.

 6. Don’t forget those scarves and mittens

 Yes, mittens.
-Or okay fine, you can take the gloves route if you want.
-Either way, fur-lined gloves/mittens go a long way to keep your hands warm and prevent dry skin.
+Or... okay fine, you can take the gloves route if you want.
+Either way, fur-lined gloves/mittens go a long way towards keeping your hands warm and preventing dry skin.
 Find a pair of gloves with touch-screen fingertips and you won’t have to keep taking them on and off whenever your phone buzzes.
-Scarves are your best bet to protect that exposed neck of yours from the cold that your jacket just can’t keep out.
-If you wrap a long, soft scarf with fringed ends around your neck a few times, the winter chill will never win.
+Scarves are your best bet to protect your neck from the cold that your jacket just can’t keep out.
+If you wrap a long, soft scarf around your neck a few times, the winter chill will never win.

 Basically, the least amount of skin exposed to the cold while outside in winter is ideal.
 And guess what?
-It CAN be look good too!
-And don’t worry, no one in Minneapolis will judge you for looking like a marshmallow.
-In fact, we might love you a little more for it.
-Better safe and warm, than cold and full of regret, right?
-Right!!
+It CAN look good too!
+Don’t worry, no one in Minneapolis will judge you for looking like a marshmallow.
+In fact, we might like you a little more for it.
+Better safe and warm than cold and full of frost-bitten regret, right?